 The general guideline for how many pitches a child can safely throw each week is 75 for 8-10-year-olds, 100 for 11-12-year-olds, and 125 for 13-14-year-olds.
 This includes both practice and competitive play.
 To prevent throwing injuries, young pitchers should only play three to four innings each game.

 Little Leaguer’s elbow may cause pain on the inside of the elbow, restricted range of motion or locking of the elbow joint.
-A child should stop throwing if any of the following symptoms appear.
+A child should stop throwing if any of these symptoms appear.
 If left untreated, throwing injuries in the elbow can become complicated conditions.

 If a child suffers from any of the symptoms of Little Leaguer’s elbow, seek professional orthopedic diagnosis and treatment at Direct Orthopedic Care.
 Younger children respond better to nonsurgical treatments, rest, and ice to reduce swelling.
 Continuing to throw with Little Leaguer’s elbow may lead to major complications and jeopardize a child’s ability to remain active in a sport that requires throwing.